DylanHojnoski/obsidian-graphs-wiki/content/index.md

 #### Creating Functions

-To make a function as a parameter you need to make a string such as `"f:"` after the f: you can use math operators and functions supported by [JS Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).
+To make a function as a parameter you need to make a string such as `f:` after the f: you can use math operators and functions supported by [JS Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).  __Can't have a space after f:.__

 For variables there are by default `x`, `y`, and `z` defined in that order but they may not be used based on the element that they are being used on.
-You can change the name of the variable by doing `f(a,b,c):`.
-You can define up to three variables.
-What the variables represent may change based on the element they are used on but in most cases it is the x, y, and z axes.

 Math Operators
 * \+
 	* addition